aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select File -> Preferences from menubar
 Press Cancel
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 Select File -> Preferences from menubar
 Change Signature key to "" and press OK
 Select File -> Preferences from menubar
-Result: Signature key is ""
+Expected result: Signature key is ""
-Rating: [ ]
+- [ ] Test conducted and ok

 Select File -> Preferences from menubar
 Change Signature key to empty string and press OK Select File -> Preferences from menubar
-Result: New signature key is visible
+Expected result: New signature key is visible
-Rating: [ ]
+- [ ] Test conducted and ok

 Select File -> Preferences from menubar
 Change Cell calculation timeout to 10000 and press OK Select File -> Preferences from menubar
-Result: New Cell calculation timeout is visible
+Expected result: New Cell calculation timeout is visible
-Rating: [ ]
+- [ ] Test conducted and ok

 Select File -> Preferences from menubar
 Change Frozen cell refresh period to 10000 and press OK Select File -> Preferences from menubar
-Result: New Frozen cell refresh period is visible
+Expected result: New Frozen cell refresh period is visible
-Rating: [ ]
+- [ ] Test conducted and ok

 Select File -> Preferences from menubar
 Change number of recent files to 2 and press OK
 Select File -> Preferences from menubar
-Result: Value has not changed and is still 5
+Expected result: Value has not changed and is still 5
-Rating: [ ]
+- [ ] Test conducted and ok

 11. File -> Quit